mohan8990/SmallHacks/README.md

 <p>
 Play with it.
 The game itself has instructions (u have to press <- and -> keys alternatively and rapidly to run fast and space to avoid hurdles).

-And not its hack time.
+And now its hack time.
 Set your record and open and run the bot.
 It will beat your personal best.

 <h2> How to launch </h2>